Religion in Rome: Vatican City

 The city of Rome surrounds the Vatican City, the enclave of the Holy See, which is a separate sovereign state.
 It hosts Saint Peter's Square with the Saint Peter's Basilica.
 The open space before the basilica was redesigned by Gian Lorenzo Bernini, from 1656 to 1667, under the direction of Pope Alexander VII, as an appropriate forecourt, designed "so that the greatest number of people could see the Pope give his blessing, either from the middle of the façade of the church or from a window in the Vatican Palace" (Norwich, 1975, p.175).
 In Vatican City there are also the prestigious Vatican Library, Vatican Museums with the Sistine Chapel, the Raphael Rooms and other important works of Leonardo da Vinci, Raphael, Giotto, and Botticelli.

 Judaism

 Judaism has been present in Rome since classical antiquity and Rome is the only city in Europe that has had a constant presence of Jews since the establishment of the Roman Empire.

+Judaism has a long and continuous history in Rome, dating back over 2,000 years.
+The Jewish community in Rome, currently estimated at around 15,000 people, is one of the oldest Jewish communities outside of Israel.
+Jewish life in Rome has been marked by periods of both tolerance and persecution, as well as by the establishment of the Roman Ghetto.